1993–94 FC Basel season: Domestic league

 After missing promotion during the last five seasons, the club's repeated priority aim was to return to the top flight of Swiss football.
-There was to be a furher reform in the Swiss football league system and the number of teams in the Nationliga B to be reduced from 20 to 16.
+There was to be a further reform in the Swiss football league system and the number of teams in the Nationliga B to be reduced from 20 to 16.
 The 20 teams in the Nationalliga B were divided into two groups of 10, an East and a West group.
 In the first stage, both groups would play a qualification round.
 In the second stage, the top two teams in each Nationalliga B group would advance to the promotion round and the bottom eight teams in each group would play a relegation round.
 In the second stage the tops two teams of each group and the last four teams of the Nationalliga A would play a promotion/relegation round.
 The top four teams in this groups would play in the top flight the next season, the other four in the second flight.
 In the relegation round the remaining teams were divided into two groups of eight.
 In total seven teams would be relegated to the 1st League, the last three teams from each group plus one of both fifth placed teams.